 “She had a business decision to make,” Isham said, “and that business decision did not include Team USA.”

-When asked what that business decision was, Isham responded that he knew what it might be, but it was confidential.
-Isham did say Ricketts’ decision caught the USA Softball program off guard.
+When asked what kind of business decision Ricketts had made, Isham said he knew what it might be, but it was “confidential.”
+Isham said Ricketts’ decision caught the USA Softball program off guard.

 Ricketts could not be reached for comment.
 Neither USA Softball nor Oklahoma’s softball program, which Ricketts just led to a national championship, has issued any official nor public statement regarding Ricketts’ departure.

 However, late Tuesday night Ricketts posted a comment on her Twitter page regarding her departure.

 "Just wanted to let everyone know I won't be playing USA this summer," Ricketts stated.
 "No I did NOT quit. just wasn't given the freedom to make a decision that should have been made after the season was over.
 I was always committed until the end of the summer so don't believe everything you hear."